The Italian Super Star

-Sangiovese is a rather difficult grape to work with, like pinot noir it is prone to mutation, which means that there are a number of different clones of Sangiovese all with unique flavor profiles.
-That said there are some common flavor characteristics associated with Sangiovese across all of its clones.
+Sangiovese is a rather difficult grape to work with, like Pinot Noir it is prone to mutation, which means that there are a number of different clones of Sangiovese all with unique flavor profiles.
+That said, there are some common flavor characteristics associated with Sangiovese across all of its clones.
 The most important of which is acidity.
-In its native home of Tuscany while the days may be warm the nights cool down significantly which helps the grapes retain their natural acidity as they ripen.
+In its native home of Tuscany, while the days may be warm, the nights cool down significantly which helps the grapes retain their natural acidity as they ripen.
 Most Sangiovese wines tend to be medium bodied with notes of bright red fruit like cherry and raspberry.
-They also have notes of earth, truffle and spice and older wines can take on nuances of coffee and leather.
+They also have notes of earth, truffle, and spice and older wines can take on nuances of coffee and leather.
 All of which compliment the core of acidity that is synonymous with the varietal.

 Sangiovese and tomatoes is a classic wine pairing, the tomatoes natural acidity can stand up to that of the wine.
-Acidity is a great match for food but you also need to match acidity with acidity.
+Acidity is a great match for food, but you also need to match acidity with acidity.
 Pairing is all about balance.
-Of course having a blend of Sangiovese and Cabernet Sauvignon is going to change the flavor profile of the wine and your food pairing will have to change with it.
+If you have a “Super” blend of Sangiovese and Cabernet Sauvignon it will change the flavor profile of the wine and your food pairing will have to change with it.
 With these wines you want to lean towards heavier dishes that are more traditional matches for heartier reds.
 But you can still pick heavier dishes that have a bit of a kick.
 Sangiovese is extremely well suited to accommodate a wide array of herbs and spices that would otherwise be at odds with a straight Cabernet Sauvignon.
 In other words, play around.

 Italians love food and wine but their meal time is not serious.
 It’s about friends and family and laughter, and Sangiovese is the perfect compliment for that.
 Cin Cin!